- 6 Year Update Jack’s Hip Resurfacing with Dr. Clarke 2010

 Checked in around ten.
 Was supposed to be there at ten thirty.
 The tool me back in no time and started getting me ready.
 My procedure was scheduled for twelve thirty but Dr. Clarke was running early.
 I had a consult with the anesthesiologist who gave me the option of general or spinal.
 I choose the spinal.
-Before you know it, I had kissed my wife and was on my way around 11.
-They had a bit of trouble getting the spinal injection in but finally they got it.
-That’s about the last I remember.
+Before you know it, I had kissed my wife and was on … Read the rest

 Justermeister’s Bilateral Hip Resurfacing with Dr. Clarke 2013

 This is my first post after months of research on this website.
 As a matter of fact – I found my second opinion – and my surgeon from this website.
 Dr. Clarke.

 A little back story on me – and my unique situation, I feel that others can gain from hearing my story due to my circumstances – so ill do the best I can to write this all in a way that could be understood.

 Today – I am 31 years old – and currently 8 days post … Read the rest

 Date of surgery: Wednesday March 17th 2010 (My 49th birthday)

 Check in Community General Hospital at 8:30 AM

 First I talked to anesthesiologist about options.
 Usually they give

 an epidural, but when I explained that I had had back surgery 6